howardginsburg/HomeAssistant/README.md

 - The Wiki for the Up community can be found at https://github.com/up-board/up-community/wiki
 - Full instructions for hardware setup can be found at https://github.com/up-board/up-community/wiki/Ubuntu_20.04.
 Note, there is currently no kernel for Ubuntu 22.04 and beyond.

+Note, for purposes of this tutorial, the hostname for my Upboard device is upboard.local.

 ### Ubuntu Installation

 1. Download the [Ubuntu 20.04 Desktop](https://releases.ubuntu.com/20.04.4/ubuntu-20.04.4-desktop-amd64.iso) ISO, burn it to a thumbdrive, and perform a minimal installation.